ImageMagick v6 Examples --

 Composite Geometry/Gravity Settings

-Note however that the size component of "-geometry" is special in that it will Resize a Image (geometry).
-In "composite", it resizes the source image, but for "convert" the last image in the image sequence is resized.
-This aspect is technically a separate aspect to Image Composition.
-See Geometry Resize, and Layering images with Composite.
+Note that the size component of "-geometry" is special in that it will Resize an Image (geometry).
+In "composite" it resizes the source image but for "convert" the last image in the image sequence is resized.
+This is technically a separate aspect to Image Composition.
+See Geometry Resize and Layering images with Composite.

-In Alpha Composition only two images are ever involved, the 'source' and the 'destination' (or 'background'), though a third Masking Image may also be provided to limit the area of effect of the composition.
+In Alpha Composition only two images are involved, the 'source' and the 'destination' (or 'background'), though a third Masking Image may also be provided limiting the affected area of the composition.

 Layer Canvas/Page Offsets

-However the composition of Layered Images use a very different philosophy.
-All the given images (as many as you like) are treated equally in the order given.
-They all have a "-page" or Page Offset and these position each images top-left corner relative to a virtual canvas 'origin' (the default offset), but without gravity.
+The composition of Layered Images use a very different philosophy.
+All the images (as many as you like) are treated equally in the order given.
+They all have a "-page" or Page Offset that position each image's top-left corner relative to a virtual canvas 'origin' (the default offset) but without gravity.

-To handle any number of multiple images, new background image is generated, using the current "-background" color, and with a size that is dependant on the operation being performs.
-This is then taken as being the 'destination' image (canvas) and ALL given the images are composited onto this new canvas one at a time in sequence.
+To process multiple images a new background image is generated using the current "-background" color with a size that is dependent on the operation being performed.
+This is assumed to be the 'destination' image (canvas).
+ALL the images are composited onto this new canvas one at a time in sequence.

-As such even if only two images are given, a new image is still created, and two separate compositions are applied.
-That is it can be slower.
-However all the images are treated 'source' images, only the order they are given determines the result.
+Even if only two images are given a new image is still created and two separate compositions are applied.
+That is, it can be slow.
+All the images are treated as 'source' images and the order they are listed determines the result.

-The 'layer' offset however is NOT gravity effected, But as each individual image can have a separate 'canvas offset', it is much better suited for the composition of multiple images using Image Layering Operators, as well as Multi-Image Sequence Composition for animations.
+The 'layer' offset however is NOT gravity affected.
+As each image can have a separate 'canvas offset' multiple image composition is better applied using Image Layering Operators as well as Multi-Image Sequence Composition for animations.

 Duff-Porter Alpha Composition Methods